 From food to visiting places, we have seen it all.
 And for those visiting East Godavari and looking for beautiful places to stay, look no further.
 From Dindi Resorts near Antarvedi to Maredumilli resorts near Rajahmundry, there are one-of-a-kind stays.
 Of course, Maredumilli and Papikondalu deserve entirely a trip of their own.

 Are you ready to hit East Godavari for the next trip?
-Let us know your favorites in comments.
+Let us know your favorites in the comments.